a327ex/www/content/posts/snkrx_log.md

 ### Reviews

 As a very sort of off-topic aside, despite the increase in raw numbers of players, there was not a correspondent increase in number of reviews or bug reports.
-Until streamers started playing it the increase in reviews and forum usage was pretty consistent with the increase in purchases, but after streamers that relationship was broken completely.
+Until streamers/youtubers started playing it the increase in reviews and forum usage was pretty consistent with the increase in purchases, but after that the relationship was broken completely.

-This is probably due to the fact that before streamers, most people buying the game were coming from the discovery queue, as mentioned in the post from the previous days.
+This is probably due to the fact that before, most people buying the game were coming from the discovery queue, as mentioned in the post from the previous days.
 People using the discovery queue are likely more used to using Steam features in general, and so they'll probably also review games and use the forums more frequently.
-Whereas people who are coming to the game from streamers are probably less accustomed to leaving reviews or even using the forums for bug reports.
+Whereas people who are coming to the game from Twitch/YouTube are probably less accustomed to leaving reviews or even using the forums for bug reports.

 This has no implications on anything other than the fact that when trying to estimate sales based on review numbers I can probably get a better guess based on where most of the audience for the game is coming from.
-If it's mostly coming from streamers then it's probably wise to increase multiplier.
+If it's mostly coming from Twitch/YouTube then it's probably safe to increase the multiplier.

 ### Future